BomberFish/Postage/README.md

 # Postage

-An HTTP client for the web.
+A basic HTTP client for the web, without CORS.

 ## Credits